JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 ## Enrichment levy summary

-Note: Approximately 50 Enrichment Levies have been analyzed so far.
-Over 80 more are expected for the February 2024 election.
+Note: Approximately 100 Enrichment Levies have been analyzed so far.
+About 30 more are left to complete for the February 2024 election.

 ### Total enrichment levy cost to local property taxpayers in each school district tax area with an enrichment levy measure
 ![Enrichment levy totals, lower group](pagesManual/LeviesReport/20240213/LevySummaryTotals-1.png "Levy totals")